-Network core advancement combined with edge models such as ZTNA and SASE push the security of 5G beyond that of 4G
+Network core advancement combined with edge models such as zero trust and SASE push the security of 5G beyond that of 4G

 You don’t have to look far to find a headline or advertisement touting the phrase “5G security.”
 Marketers know that security is important, 5G is sexy, and the two combined are edgy enough to stop the scrolling thumbs of businesses that are eager to better understand the security upsides of 5G.